What Are NEMA Ratings for Enclosure

 Type 3SX

-Indoor or outdoor locations where ice laden may serve and near the slat water.
+Indoor or outdoor locations where ice-laden may serve and near the salt water.
 The equipment should remain operable when ice laden.

 Type 4